-Both substance use disorders and gambling behaviors have an increased likelihood of being accompanied by mental health conditions such as depression and anxiety or other pre-existing problems.
-Substance use and gambling disorders not only engage many of the same brain mechanisms of compulsivity, they respond to many of the same approaches to treatment.
+Both substance use disorders and gambling behaviors have an increased likelihood of being accompanied by mental health conditions such as depression and anxiety, or other pre-existing problems.
+Substance use and gambling disorders not only engage the same brain mechanisms, they respond to many of the same treatment approaches.

 Because addiction affects the brain’s executive functions, centered in the prefrontal cortex, individuals who develop an addiction may not be aware that their behavior is causing problems for themselves and others.
 Over time, pursuit of the pleasurable effects of the substance or behavior may dominate an individual’s activities.

-Although all addictions have the capacity to induce a sense of hopelessness and feelings of failure, as well as shame and guilt, research documents that recovery is the rule rather than the exception, and that there are many routes to recovery.
+All addictions have the capacity to induce a sense of hopelessness and feelings of failure, as well as shame and guilt, but research documents that recovery is the rule rather than the exception.
+There are many routes to recovery.
 Individuals can achieve improved physical, psychological, and social functioning on their own—so-called natural recovery.
-Others prefer the support of community or peer-based networks.
-Still others opt for clinical-based recovery through the services of credentialed professionals.
+Others benefit from the support of community or peer-based networks.
+And still others opt for clinical-based recovery through the services of credentialed professionals.

 The road to recovery is seldom straight: Relapse, or recurrence of substance use, is common—but definitely not the end of the road.
-For those who achieve remission of the disorder for five years, scientists report, the likelihood of relapse is no greater than that among the general population.
+For those who achieve remission of an addiction disorder for five years, researchers report, the likelihood of relapse is no greater than that among the general population.
 Neuroscientists report that synaptic density is gradually restored.